 - The basic rent for each dwelling is calculated in line with the Government's national rent formula and guidelines. - Rents are reviewed on an annual basis.
 Tenants are given four weeks written notice in advance of any implementation date of the annual rent increase and information is provided regarding changes to housing benefit. - Tenants in receipt of Universal Credit are advised to contact the Department for Work and Pensions (DWP) to inform them of changes to their rent level. - Rent account statements are sent to tenants at quarterly intervals.
-Individual "one off" statements will be produced at the request of the tenant. - Tenants pay rent equally over 52 weeks.
+Individual "one off" statements will be produced at the request of the tenant. - Tenants pay rent equally over 52 weeks. - There are 3 main elements of a weekly rent charge that could be included in a typical bill:

-There are 3 main elements of a weekly rent charge that could be included in a typical bill: Net Social Rent - the basic social rent charge based on Government guidelines Service Charges - usually levied for shared services in a building / estate such as communal lighting or heating, cleaning, concierge services etc Water Rates - all tenants are required to pay water rates and the authority collects water rates on behalf of the local water company Northumbrian Water.
-There are a small number of Council homes that have been built using Government grants as part of the Affordable Homes Grant programme.
+- Net Social Rent the basic social rent charge based on Government guidelines. - Service Charges usually levied for shared services in a building / estate such as communal lighting or heating, cleaning, concierge services etc. - Water Rates all tenants are required to pay water rates and the authority collects water rates on behalf of the local water company Northumbrian Water. - There are a small number of Council homes that have been built using Government grants as part of the Affordable Homes Grant programme.
 In these instances, it is usually a requirement of accepting the grant that the Authority charges Affordable Rents on those properties.
-Affordable Rent usually means a rental charge at 80% of the current rates being charged for similar properties in the private rented sector, known as market rents.
+Affordable Rent usually means a rental charge at 80% of the current rates being charged for comparable properties in the private rented sector, known as market rents.
 In most cases this will be at a rate between Social Rent and Market Rent.

+Leasehold Service Charges

-Leasehold Leaseholders pay an annual service charge, which Service Charges represents the cost of services provided to them.
-These charges are subject to an annual audit.
-Leaseholders receive an invoice and statement giving a transparent and effectively communicated breakdown of the cost on an annual basis.
-Garage Charges VAT is charged on all garages where the licence holder is not a council tenant, VAT will also be charged if more than one garage is let.
-When a council tenant buys their home from the local authority but continues to rent their garage, the authority ceases to be the landlord in respect of the home and VAT becomes chargeable on the garage rental.
-If, however, a council tenant buys a flat under a leasehold agreement (as opposed to freehold) and pays ground rent, the Council is still the landlord and therefore VAT is not due on the garage rental.
-Garage rents are reviewed on an annual basis.
+- Leaseholders pay an annual service charge, which represents the cost of services provided to them.
+These charges are subject to an annual audit. - Leaseholders receive an invoice and statement giving a transparent and effectively communicated breakdown of the cost on an annual basis.